-I just didn’t want to fight with her because, in my mind, that spread more bad energy.
+I just didn’t want to fight with her, because in my mind, that spread more bad energy.
 I wanted to protect us and give us time to collect our thoughts to be able to have a rational, honest conversation about it at a later time.
 No yelling needed, just peacefully explaining our point of views.

 Her words blew my mind and broke my heart simultaneously.
-I had unknowingly hurt the person closest to me by just wanting to protect our relationship.
+I had unknowingly hurt the person closest to me, by just wanting to protect our relationship.
 It was a hard pill to swallow and something for me to be more aware of.
-In hindsight, I realized my way wasn’t the greatest way to deal with things, and I know now that not everyone will interpret my silence the same way I do.
+In hindsight, I realize my way wasn’t the greatest way to deal with things, and I know now that not everyone will interpret my silence the same way I do.

 According to her, she would initiate all the conversations and I would only reply with a few words or an “hmm”.

 Really?
 I thought back to see if it was true.
 If it was, why did I do that?
 What did that say about me?
 How did it make her feel?
 Was she upset about it?
 Or had it gone past that to the point of mere annoyance?
-Should I apologize?
-Or explain myself?
+Should I apologize or explain myself?
 But what was the explanation?
 Should I just start talking about something instead?
 What should I say then?
 I don’t want to say something just for the sake of it now that she’s pointed it out!
 Or would that show her I’m trying to improve?
 Or am I in a bad mood and that’s why I’m not talking?
 No, I’m fine.
 Tired?
 Well, it has been a long trip.
 But no, I feel quite normal.
 Content even.
 The flights have been good, I’ve been getting enough sleep and the movies I watched-

 “See!” she exclaimed, springing me from my thoughts.
 “Even now you don’t have anything to say about what I just told you!”